Open-Network-Models-and-Interfaces-ONMI/onmi-iisomi-xhaul-uml-yang/models/tools/pruning-and-refactoring/README.md

 # Step to follow

 ## Rre-Requisits
-make your that xmi-converter is installed as mentioned in the README under the following link https://github.com/OpenNetworkingFoundation/5G-xHaul/tree/experimental/models/tools
+1) make your that xmi-converter is installed as mentioned in the README under the following link https://github.com/OpenNetworkingFoundation/5G-xHaul/tree/experimental/models/tools
+2) make sure that dos2unix is installed at your Linux/Unix environment

 ##  Create a new Module
 pull the latest version from github (experimental) if avaialble